What are foldable smartphones and which are the best ones to buy in 2023?

 When you open the device, you’ll see a 7.6-inch primary display with a resolution of 2176×1812 pixels.
 When closed, the second display measures 6.2 inches with a resolution of 904×2316 pixels and a 144Hz refresh rate.
 As far as the cameras are concerned, the Fold4 features a triple-camera setup with a 50-megapixel sensor, a 3x telephoto 10-megapixel sensor and an ultra-wide 12-megapixel sensor.
 The phone also comes with a 4-megapixel under-display camera and a 10-megapixel cover-display camera, both of which are great for selfies.

 If you’re someone who enjoys consuming content on a larger screen or just prefers the convenience of having a small tablet in your hands, the Samsung Galaxy Z Fold4 is the ideal foldable smartphone for you.
-The phone is priced at MYR 6,699 for the 512GB model.
+The phone is priced at SGD 1942.90 for the 512GB model.

 Samsung Galaxy Z Flip4